EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

 24. The processes for internal quality assurance need to be formal and regular, and not just informal.

-25. Integrity of an agency's activities includes that it uses the EQAR and ESG “labels” only in connection with activities that are within the scope of the ESG and have been subject to an external review.
+25. Integrity of an agency's activities includes that it uses the EQAR and ESG “labels” only in connection with activities that are within the scope of the ESG and have been subject to an external review; Annex 5 should be taken into account in that regard.

+26. When a registered agency involves a partner or subcontractor (for activities within the scope of the ESG) that is not itself an EQAR-registered agency, the registered agency should demonstrate how it ensures ESG compliance of the parts of the work performed by the partner/subcontractor.

+27. Where an agency uses the results of another agency or makes a decision based on a report from another agency, the same principles as for subcontractors apply.

 3.7 Cyclical external review of agencies
 ----------------------------------------